 What to do if insurance denies your claim

 Despite this, not everyone takes the necessary steps to try to overturn their denial.
-Of the surveyed consumers whose claims were denied, only 15% said they filed a formal appeal with their health plan.
-1
+According to a 2023 KFF survey, only 15% of consumers whose claims were denied said they filed a formal appeal with their health plan.3

 The number may be even lower for Medicare Advantage plan enrollees.
-According to 2021 data from KFF, just 11% of Medicare Advantage denials were appealed.
-(Of the denials that were appealed, 82% of the appeals resulted in the initial denial being fully or partially overturned.)3
+According to 2024 data from KFF, less than 12% of Medicare Advantage prior authorization denials were appealed.
+But it's worth noting that of the denials that were appealed, 81% of the appeals resulted in the initial denial being fully or partially overturned.4

 Part of the problem with the low rate of appeals is that many policyholders do not understand their rights when it comes to filing an appeal.
 The process can seem confusing and intimidating at first if you do not know where to start.
 But it doesn’t have to be that way if you follow these simple steps.